castorini/anserini/docs/approximate-nearestneighbor.md

 We demonstrate finding similar word embedding vectors (word2vec and GloVe) as a sample application.

 Anserini provides implementations of two different techniques: _"fake words"_ or _"lexical LSH"_ encodings.
 Additional details, please consult:

 + Tommaso Teofili and Jimmy Lin.
 [Lucene for Approximate Nearest-Neighbors Search on Arbitrary Dense Vectors](https://arxiv.org/abs/1910.10208) _arXiv:1910.10208_, October 2019.

+Our paper actually describes a third technique using Lucene's built-in k-d trees, but the results are so terrible that the implementaiton is not worth including.
 Also, check our [Colab demo](https://colab.research.google.com/drive/1PBrAlthWslK4DBeyMC_GA84vYo00OiYn).

 ## Overview of Techniques